NguyenPhamCode4You/project-structure-docs/project-notes-for-business-central.md

     public string?
 ModifiedById { get; set; }
 }
 ```
-Note:
+## Note:
-- Do NOT to explicitly put values into these fields because `DbContext` will infer proper values (from user's token and system datetime).
+- Do NOT explicitly put values into these fields because `DbContext` will infer them automatically (from user's token and system datetime).

-### 2.2 DTOs Design
+## 2.2 DTOs Design
 - DTOs are used by both Business logics and FE (via controllers)
 - DTO can be similar or different from Entities.
-- Transform from DTOs to Entities and vice-versa should be handled by `MappingProfile.cs`
+- Transformation from DTOs to Entities and vice-versa should be handled by `MappingProfile.cs`
-- Usually contains 2 versions (can be more): `A Reduced Version` for returning values via Search APIs and a `Detailed Value` for the CRUD operations.
+- Usually contains 2 versions: `A Reduced Version` for returning values via Search APIs and a `Detailed Value` for the CRUD operations.
 For example:

 ```C#
 public class ShipmentReducedDto : BaseDto